KS3 & KS4 Humanities

-At the City of Peterborough Academy the humanities faculty incorporates the subjects of Geography, History and RE.
+At the City of Peterborough Academy the humanities department incorporates the subjects of Geography, History, Citizenship and RE.
 We aim to broaden the knowledge and understanding of our pupils and contribute to their respect for and knowledge of other countries and cultures.
 During humanities lessons, pupils develop a wide range of skills and qualities relevant to modern society that help to shape and develop them into enterprising, global citizens.

 To do so we use current and topical content so that our pupils can better relate and engage with the subjects.
 Humanities allow pupils to develop both their written and verbal skills.
 We use enquiry and extended writing as well as role-play and debate to broaden and deepen subject knowledge.